cylc/cylc-admin/docs/proposal-spawn-on-d.md

 tasks with many parents.

-**Can we use the datastore to satisfy prerequisites?** Prerequisites are n=1 edges, so could we keep n=1 in the scheduler datastore and use that check prerequisites before spawning?
+**Can we use the datastore to satisfy prerequisites?** Prerequisites are n=1 edges, so could we keep n=1 in the scheduler datastore and use that to check prerequisites before spawning?
 The answer is no because the as-yet-unspawned child task is n=1 from the parent that just generated the output, but all the other parents have to be checked as well to resolve its prerequisites, and they